novigit/code-notes/python_notes/biopython.md

 qr = next(hmmsearch_result)

 # qr is a QueryResult object, with certain attributes
+# those taken directly from domtblout
+qr.id        # e.g. '1-cysPrx_C', the name of the hmmsearch Query
+qr.accession # e.g. 'PF10417.8', the accession ID of the hmmsearch Query
+qr.seq_len   # full length of the Query sequence

+# other attributes
 qr.program   # i.e. 'blastn', 'hmmer3', or if not stated in the output 'unknown_program'
 qr.version   # i.e. '2.2.27+', or if not stated in the output 'unknown_version'
-qr.accession # e.g. 'PF10417.8', the accession ID of the hmmsearch Query
-qr.id        # e.g. '1-cysPrx_C', the name of the hmmsearch Query
-qr.seq_len   # full length of the Query sequence qr.hits      # returns a list of Hit objects qr.hit_keys  # returns a list of keys of Hit objects, i.e. the IDs of the hits
+qr.hits      # returns a list of Hit objects qr.hit_keys  # returns a list of keys of Hit objects, i.e. the IDs of the hits

 # you can also apply methods over QueryResult objects
 len(qr)      # returns the number of hits (i.e. Hit objects) the query has
 ```

+A QueryResult object can be broken down to a number of Hit objects

 ##### Extract Hit objects from QueryResult objects